nayeemmz/cmsc426Spring2021/project3.md

 accuracy of your classifier.
 In this matrix the rows are the actual category label and the columns are the predicted label.
 Each cell in this matrix will contain the prediction count.
 Ideally, we would like all the off-diagonal numbers in this matrix to be 0’s, however, that is not always possible.
-For example in the matrix below with 100 images of each of the three categories, airplanes, dolpin, Leopards,
+For example in the matrix below with 100 images of each of the three categories, airplanes, dolphin, Leopards,
 <div class="fig fighighlight">
   <img src="/cmsc426fall2019/assets/proj3/confusion.png" width="50%">
   <div class="figcaption">